rahulranjandev/url-shortener-backend/README.md

-# 🚀 URL Shorten Backend Service
+# 🚀 URL Shortener Backend Service

-Welcome to the Short URL Service!
-This sleek and efficient application empowers you to shorten long URLs, making them easier to share and manage.
-Built with love using the latest web technologies, including [Express](https://expressjs.com/), [MongoDB](https://www.mongodb.com/), [TypeScript](https://www.typescriptlang.org/) it's designed to streamline your URL management experience.
+This component serves as the backend of a MERN app.
+Its primary function is to take long, unattractive URLs and transform them into short, memorable links.
+Additionally, it provides tracking capabilities, allowing users to monitor the number of times each short URL is visited.
+Built with love using the latest web technologies, including [MongoDB](https://www.mongodb.com/), [TypeScript](https://www.typescriptlang.org/), it's designed to streamline your URL management experience.

 ## ✨ Features

 - **Shorten URLs**: Transform lengthy URLs into concise, easy-to-share links.
 - **Retrieve URLs**: Effortlessly access and manage your shortened URLs.
+- **View Clicks**: Monitor the number of times each short URL is visited.
 - **Delete URLs**: Seamlessly remove unnecessary short URLs.
 - **Secure**: Protect your data with robust security measures.
 - **Analytics**: Track the performance of your short URLs with detailed analytics.
 (Coming Soon)